When is a needs analysis needed?

 What is a needs analysis?

-I recommended that they undertake some research in the form of a Needs Analysis, to evidence:
+I recommended that they undertake some research in the form of a Needs Analysis, to answer six key questions:

-- What problems exist within the client group and the number of people affected
+- What problems exist within the client group and how many people are affected?

-- The strengths (within the client group and/or other stakeholders) that can be drawn upon
+- What are the strengths within the client group and/or other stakeholders that can be drawn upon?

-- Why the organisation is well-placed to provide a solution
+- Why is your organisation well-placed to provide a solution?

 The answers to these questions become ‘a statement of need’.
 Then, the organisation can move on to think about: